Pope Innocent IV: Cardinal

-Innocent's immediate predecessor was Pope Celestine IV, elected on 25 October 1241, whose reign lasted a mere fifteen days.
+Innocent's immediate predecessor was Pope Celestine IV, elected on 25 October 1241, whose reign lasted only fifteen days.
 The events of Innocent IV's pontificate are therefore inextricably linked to the policies dominating the reigns of popes Innocent III, Honorius III and Gregory IX.

-At the time of his death, Gregory IX had been demanding the return of territories belonging to the Papal States and which had been seized by the Emperor Frederick II.
-In pursuit of this, the Pope had called a general council so he could depose the emperor with the support of Europe's Church leaders.
-However, in the hope of intimidating the Curia, Frederick had seized two cardinals traveling to the council.
+Gregory IX had demanded the return of lands belonging to the Papal States which had been seized by the Emperor Frederick II.
+The Pope had called a general council to seek the deposing of the emperor with the support of Europe's Church leaders.
+However, hoping to intimidate the Curia, Frederick had seized two cardinals traveling to the council.
 Being incarcerated, the two missed the conclave which quickly elected Celestine IV.
-The conclave that not long afterwards reconvened after Celestine's death fell into camps supporting contrasting policies about how to treat the Emperor.
+The conclave reconvened after Celestine's death split into factions supporting contrasting policies about how to treat the Emperor.